navya/Kalam/README.md

-#You have to dream before your dreams can come true. - APJ Abdul Kalam
+#You have to dream before your dreams can come true.
+- APJ Abdul Kalam

-##Course Website Assistant for College Professors
+##Course WebPage Assistant for College Professors

-A cross Platform Desktop Client which lets Busy Professors create a course Website and regularly update it.
+A cross Platform Desktop Client which lets Busy Professors create a course WebPage and regularly update it.

 ### Already implemented features